paulissoft/oracle-tools/docs/docs/architecture.md

 - checkout Oracle Tools (to directory dev for instance)
 - checkout any project that uses Oracle Tools on the same level (also to dev)

-Now another project POM can have as parent one of the Oracle Tools POMs by just:
+Now another project POM in <project>/db, can have as parent one of the Oracle Tools POMs like this:

 ```
 <parent>